learn-co-curriculum/forms-and-basic-associations-rails/README.md

 <% end %>
 ```

-Now the user can enter a category by name, a much friendlier experience.
+Now the user can enter a category by name (instead of needing to look up its id), and we handle finding or creating the `Category` in the black box of the server.
+This results in a much friendlier experience for the user.

 ## Selecting from existing categories